nrwl/nx/docs/api-workspace/builders/run-commands.md

 Type: `string`

 Extra arguments.
 You can pass them as follows: ng run project:target --args='--wait=100'.
-You can them use {args.wait} syntax to interpolate them in angular.json
+You can them use {args.wait} syntax to interpolate them in the workspace config file.

 ### commands